joemoose/psiops/docs/playing.md

 ## Action Rolls

-When you need to overcome a challenge and there’s a risk of failure, make an *action roll*.
+When you need to overcome a challenge, and there’s a risk of failure, make an *action roll*.
 This roll resolves the action for your character and any GM-controlled characters involved.

 ### 1. Choose an Attribute